isomerpages/mse-zerowaste/_waste-streams/recycle-right.md

 We will also use regulatory measures to complement the new recycling infrastructure.
 For example, we will introduce a new framework to make it easier for Singaporeans to [recycle their e-waste](/waste-streams/e-waste/).

-This year, we will also launch the #RecycleRight movement to encourage Singaporeans to recycle right.
-For example, recycling bin labels will be redesigned to make it clearer [what can or cannot be recycled](/recycle/what-to-recycle/).
+The #RecycleRight movement was launched in 2019 to encourage Singaporeans to recycle right.
+For example, recycling bin labels have been redesigned to make it clearer [what can or cannot be recycled](/recycle/what-to-recycle/).

 [Back to top](#top)